Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

-\subsection{More Nash Equilibria}
+\subsection{More Nash equilibria}

 Algorithm~\ref{ag:KKTSDP} aims at finding a single NE.
 In some applications, people may be interested in more NEs.
-For the case that there is a unique NE, people are also interested in a certificate for the uniqueness.
-Here, we give a procedure for computing more NEs or verifying the uniqueness.
+Moreover, when there is a unique NE, people are also interested in a certificate for uniqueness.

-Assume that $\allx^*$ is a Nash Equilibrium produced by Algorithm~\ref{ag:KKTSDP}, i.e., $\allx^*$ is also a minimizer of \reff{eq:upperlvopt}.
-Note that all KKT points $\overline{\allx}$ satisfying
+In this subsection, we study how to find more NEs or check the completeness of solution sets.
+Assume that $x^*$ is a Nash equilibrium produced by Algorithm~\ref{ag:KKTSDP}, i.e., $x^*$ is also a minimizer of \reff{eq:upperlvopt}.
+Then all KKT points $x$ satisfying $[x]_1^T \Theta [x]_1 \, < \, [x^*]_1^T \Theta [x^*]_1$ are excluded from the feasible set of \reff{eq:upperlvopt} by the constraints